sudhakara-ambati/file-organiser/README.md

 # File Organiser
-A script that automatically organises files in a folder by file type.
+A script that automatically organises files in a folder by file type into sub-folders.

-Originally designed for the "Downloads" folder, which is very commonly cluttered, but is entirely folder agnostic.
+Designed with the "Downloads" folder in mind, which is very commonly cluttered, but is entirely folder agnostic.

 ## Requisites
 - Windows/macOS